Equity release is when you unlock some of the wealth tied up in your home in order to raise a cash lump sum.

 Taking money out of your property through equity release can have a number of significant implications for tax, benefits, inheritance and your long-term financial planning.

-If you take out a lifetime mortgage or sell a share of your property through a home reversion scheme then you will reduce the amount of inheritance you will be able to leave to leave your loved ones, potentially significantly.
-Make sure you understand what the total cost of borrowing could be under various different scenarios.
+If you take out a lifetime mortgage or sell a share of your property through a home reversion scheme then you will reduce the amount of inheritance you will be able to leave your loved ones, potentially significantly.
+Make sure you understand what the total cost of borrowing could be under various different scenarios with our Lifetime mortgage calculator.

 The longer an equity release plan is in place, the higher the total cost of borrowing can be.
 This is because of the compounding effect of the interest you owe starting to be charged on top of existing interest.
 You can avoid this happening by choosing to pay back the interest monthly on the money you owe.
 If you don’t do this, the longer your equity release plan is in place, the higher the total cost of borrowing.
 While no-one can predict the future, the younger you are when you take out an equity release product, the more likely it is that the plan will be in place for a longer period of time.